 \subsubsection{Proper descent with rational coefficients I: Galois excision}

-From now on, we assume that any scheme in $\sch$ is quasi-excellent (we shall use several times the fact that the normalization of a quasi-excellent schemes gives rise to a finite surjective morphism).
+From now on, we assume that any scheme in $\sch$ is quasi-excellent\footnote{See \ref{num:quasi-excellent} below for a reminder on quasi-excellent schemes.} (in fact, we shall only use the fact that the normalization of a quasi-excellent schemes gives rise to a finite surjective morphism, so that, in fact, universally japanese schemes would be enough).
 We fix a scheme $S$ in $\sch$, and we shall work with $S$-schemes in $\sch$ (assuming these form an essentially small category).

 \begin{paragr} The \emph{$\h$-topology} (resp. the \emph{$\qfh$-topology)} is the Grothendieck topology on the category of schemes associated to the pretopology whose coverings are the universal topological epimorphisms (resp. the quasi-finite universal topological epimorphisms).
 This topology has been introduced and studied by Voevodsky in \cite{V1}.